Indiana Foundation for the Improvement of Education (IFIE)

 IFIE is a 501(c)(3) charitable organization, committed to continuing education and training of teachers and other school personnel.
 IFIE promotes public education by engaging community partners and sharing the success of Indiana’s public schools.

 IFIE offers scholarships through area ISTA district councils.
-The scholarship each district council awards will be determined in January 2015.
-For 2014, the amount was $700.
+The scholarship dollar amount for each district council will be determined in January.
+For 2015, the amount was $700 per district council.

 IFIE also offers support in the form of scholarships for The National Board for Professional Teaching Standards (NBPTS) which is a non-partisan organization dedicated to promoting excellence in education by enhancing overall educator effectiveness and recognizing and rewarding highly accomplished educators who meet high and rigorous standards.